Medical School Library

 Affiliated with UB?
 You can request materials for free using Delivery+.
 Articles and book chapters are sent digitally as pdfs.
 For physical items, students can pick them up at whatever South or North campus library they have designated.
 Faculty and staff can have physical items delivered to their departmental office, as long as it is a Campus Mail delivery location.

-Please return materials to the Health Sciences Library on South Campus or a North Campus library, or you may return your items by mail if you are a faculty or staff member.
+Please return materials to the Abbott Library on South Campus or a North Campus library, or you may return your items by mail if you are a faculty or staff member.